mjuric/conda-lsst/README.md

    dependencies as necessary.

- * The list of products will be topologically sorted and a recipe will be created in `recipes/generated` subdirectory for each one that needs to be built.
+ * The list of products will be topologically sorted and a recipe will be created in `recipes` subdirectory for each one that needs to be built.

  * Of all channels known to `conda build`, those matching `our_channel_regex`